Mijog-ai/IndustrialDataSystem/README.md

 ## Troubleshooting

-- **Missing configuration** – ensure `.env.local` (or `.env`) is present with valid Azure credentials before running the app.
+- **Missing configuration** – ensure `.env` is present with valid Cloudinary credentials before running the app.
-- **Token acquisition errors** – confirm the Azure AD application has the required permissions and the secrets are correct.
-- **OneDrive upload failures** – check network connectivity and that the signed-in application has access to the OneDrive account used for uploads.
+- **Cloudinary upload failures** – verify that your API credentials are correct and the account allows the selected resource type.

 ## Security Notes